methi muthia is another favorite snack from the gujarati cuisine.

 i have presented both the steamed and fried versions of methi muthia. take your pic…..

-step by step recipe for making both steamed as well fried methi muthia at home:
+lets start step by step steamed & fried methi muthia recipe:

 1: making the dough:

 1: take all the besan, chopped methi leaves, salt, sugar, semolina, sesame seeds, turmeric powder, coriander powder, cumin powder, red chili powder, in a bowl.